Diploma of Engineering

 How the program works

-Our diplomas are in two parts, part 1 and part 2.
-The entry requirements in part 2 are higher.
-In part 1, you’ll learn about the maths and science theory and practical skills you’ll need for university.
-In part 2, you’ll study the same subjects as first year university students and develop your specialist knowledge of engineering.
-Assessments include group projects, presentations, poster presentations, tutorial assessments and a final exam.
+Our diplomas are in two parts: part 1 and part 2.
+In part 1, you’ll learn about the maths and science theory.
+In part 2, you’ll study the same subjects as first-year University students and develop your specialist knowledge of engineering and the practical skills you’ll need for University.

 |Destination||2nd year engineering at Monash University|